sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/gis_software_ios.md

 ![Field Maps showing RTK Fix](./img/FieldMaps/SparkFun RTK iOS Field Maps - Location Bubble.png)
 </figure>

 Return to the home screen and open 'World Imagery'.
-Confirm the device is report ~1 to 2cm GPS accuracy.
+Confirm the device is reporting ~1 to 2cm GPS accuracy.
 You can now commence with work.

 ## ArcGIS QuickCapture